The Curse of Brockton

 Some way down the road from the desecrated village, they met a traveller coming in the opposite direction.
 He stopped to talk.
 His name was Parius, a wayfarer of Ellesland, a healer and a man of peace.
 Jonulf noticed he had something of the Cunning Folk’s look about him.
 Parius spoke of a knight who guarded a bridge ahead, challenging all who crossed it to a duel.
 But the road to Ostalin lay on the other fork, Parius explained, so the knight could be bypassed.
 Parius then went on his way.

 Sure enough, at a fork in the path lay a bridge.
-On the bridge stood a knight with flaming mutton-chops.
+On the bridge stood a knight with a flaming red moustache.
 A green and white striped tent was nearby, with a bored-looking page standing near.

 Jonulf was anxious to avoid trouble, and suggested hurrying away towards Ostalin Abbey.
 But Sir Grimble was in a bolder mood.